samblenny/feather-tft-clock/README.md

 character (127), which I used for a custom up/down arrows glyph.
 To translate from a Python string or byte to the sprite number, you subtract 32 from the character's ordinal number (`ord()`) or the byte's integer value.

+To get from a Krita document to a BMP spritesheet, I did:

+1. In Krita: File menu > Export... > (export PNG file: ASCII-font.png)

+2. In Debian terminal shell:
+   `gm convert ASCII-font.png BMP3:ASCII-font.bmp`

+The `gm convert` shell command requires that you have the Debian GraphicsMagick package installed (`sudo apt install graphicsmagick`).
+ImageMagick would also work.

 ## State Machine